ChrisByrd14/C195-DB-Seeder/README.md

 $ pip install -r requirements.txt
 ```

+It is also **required** that you update your tables so that the primary keys auto-increment.

 ## Before Running the Program

 Go into [settings.py](/settings.py) and set the database connection info and how many of each